We must address medical debt during this Health Literacy Month | Opinion

 Some of these plans also include copay accumulators that shift prescription medicine costs from the insurance companies to patients by blocking any financial assistance you receive — like a voucher or a coupon — from counting toward your deductible.
 It’s like paying for your groceries with a gift card, but when you swipe the gift card and the store takes all the money from it, they still won’t let you have your groceries until you pay again — for a second time — with cash from your own pocket.
 It’s insurance company double-dipping, and it has left many Americans mired in debt or unable to afford their lifesaving medication.

-Although fourteen states have banned copay accumulators, legislators in New Jersey taken no action to protect patients, highlighting the need for a national ban on this harmful practice that is leaving many patients in our state and across the country with medical bills they can’t afford to pay.
+Although fourteen states have banned copay accumulators, legislators in Delaware have taken no action to protect patients, highlighting the need for a national ban on this harmful practice that is leaving many patients in our state and across the country with medical bills they can’t afford to pay.

 To protect yourself, ask about your options if you are treated at a nonprofit hospital.
-If you feel that you’ve been unfairly and unlawfully denied charity care, file a complaint with the New Jersey Department of Health.
+If you feel that you’ve been unfairly and unlawfully denied charity care, file a complaint with Delaware Department of Health and Social Services.

 Finally, you need to know your rights if you ever receive a surprise bill from your medical provider.
 A law called the No Surprises Act went into effect earlier this year to help stop the unfair surprise billing practices that have put millions of Americans in debt.
 Unfortunately, about 1 in 5 Americans reported receiving a surprise medical bill since the law took effect.
 If you’ve received a surprise medical bill this year that you think violates the No Surprises Act, visit the Centers for Medicare and Medicaid Services website to learn more and file a complaint.
 Your community’s legal aid organizations may also be able to provide assistance.

 The Honorable Donna M. Christensen is a member of the Consumers for Quality Care board.
 She retired in 2015 from the U.S. House of Representatives, where she served nine terms.
-Born in Teaneck, New Jersey, Christensen is the first female physician to serve as a member in the history of the U.S. Congress.
+She is the first female physician to serve as a member in the history of the U.S. Congress.

-This article originally appeared on NorthJersey.com: Medical debt needs greater and more urgent attention
+This article originally appeared on Delaware News Journal: Medical debt needs greater and more urgent attention